Sharma-IT/Oncore-Payroll-Automation/README.md

 Make sure to replace `your-email@email.com` and `your-password` with your actual login credentials, and `https://agency.oncoreservices.com/Pages/Login.aspx` with the URL of your Oncore-powered payroll site.

-These environmental variables are automatically loaded by Cypress when you run the test, ensuring secure and flexible configuration.
+These environment variables are automatically loaded by Cypress when you run the test, ensuring secure and flexible configuration.

 ## Usage